The Great Commandments

 In John 4, Jesus spoke life and redemption to a Samaritan woman as she drew water from a well.
 A woman who would have been seen as an outsider from the majority culture.

-In Luke 10, he tells of the Good Samaritan.
-Again, Jesus champions the act of the “racial outsider”, while those who are religious are cast as the ones who missed the mark.
+In Luke 10, He tells of the Good Samaritan.
+Again, Jesus champions the act of the “ethnic outsider”, while those who are religious are cast as the ones who missed the mark.

 In Mark 7, we learn about how Jesus heals the daughter of a Syrophoneacian woman, an individual with non-Jewish status.
 In a time of great divide between Jews and Gentiles, this woman and her daughter would have been seen as less than within the majority culture.

 If these few examples are true (and we believe and proclaim that they are), and if we are to live our lives by Christ’s example (which we are striving to do), then in our current context and culture, we must acknowledge and mourn the racial mistreatment of our Black, Indigenous, Latina/Latino, Asian and other non-Anglo brothers and sisters in our nation’s history, past, present, and future.

 In the pursuit of racial justice, and ultimately shalom(3), we believe that one step we can take as a church is to engage in the practice of anti-racism(4) with prayerful discernment, guidance from the Holy Spirit and rootedness in the Good News of Jesus.
 The practice of anti-racism is hard, costly, life-long and let’s face it, a bit messy.
 It is clear to us that it is what Jesus did and therefore what we are being called to do.

 What does that mean in real terms?
 Glad you asked!
 For the Gathering Midtown Church this means: